-3.4 Assembly Instructions
+3.3 Assembly Instructions

-3.4.1 General assembly precautions
+3.3.1 General assembly precautions

 Always ensure you have a clean surface to work on, free of debris and sand, to prevent contaminating the seals on the tail tube flange, and inside the sensor cable connectors.
 Sand is highly-abrasive, and often magnetic.
 Getting sand into any part of the frame could compromise the water seals, and introduce a source of magnetic noise.

-If any debris is present on the seals or seal surfaces, wipe all the mating surfaces with a lint-free cloth, and apply extra silicone lubricant.
+If you find any debris to be present on the seals or seal surfaces, wipe all the mating surfaces with a lint-free cloth, and apply extra silicone-based lubricant.
 Replace the O-ring seals if you see any signs of damage on the rubber.